ricmarques/moon/MARKET.md

 This will trigger a private message with instructions on how to proceed for your payment.

+**help**

+Self explanatory.

+You must send the commands in public in the #market channel.
+We think this will create awareness and dynamics for other users.

 ## Selling a service

 You can apply to sell a service of your own in the market too.